fcBIM/gruppe38/Assignments/Assignment 5/README.md

 ### Was the number of tools for the course ok - should we have more or less? - if so which ones would you leave out?

+It would be very interesting to include some more links to videos about coding or the tools we got introduced to, as well as getting some more reading material, with this we could be more prepared for each lecture and maybe even get a better understanding of the presented material from the guest lecturers.
+We thought that some of the tools that we got introduced to such as the voxels were super interesting, but it was a bit difficult to understand how we could use it in our own project, when we are not given the time to work with it in-class with supervision.

 ### Summary of the feedback you received on your tutorial